 You must submit a complete application no later than 30 calendar days after you received the initial decision.
 The initial decision letter includes the Registrar’s decision, rationale for the decision, and any relevant terms and conditions.
 Grounds for review include:

-- an application that clearly demonstrates an error was made by the department on the initial decision, and/or
+- an application that clearly demonstrates an error was made by the department on the initial decision, or

-- an application that clearly demonstrates new information that was not considered by the department when the initial decision was made
+- an application that clearly demonstrates new information that was not considered by the department when the initial decision was made, or both

 You must submit a detailed narrative of the issue to explain your grounds for a review as part of the supporting documentation for the application.
 The Registrar will review the case on its merit only.
 Arguments that will not be considered include: